Today, we're excited to announce that our reranking model — pinecone-rerank-v0 — is now available in public preview.

 Getting started

-The model is accessible through the API and SDKs.
-Note that this endpoint is intended for development—improved performance can be achieved by contacting us directly for an optimized production deployment.
+Note that this endpoint is intended for development.
+For improved performance, contact us directly for an optimized production deployment.

 from pinecone import Pinecone